 Will there be an auditing requirement?

 Yes, for everything except Scope 3 disclosures.
-Though the auditing requirement will phase in over two years, and will only apply to large filers initially.
+The auditing requirement will phase in over two years, and will initially only apply to large filers.

 What stage is the proposal at?